-Your reasons for applying for the Brexit Resilience Grant: what projects is this going to be invested towards and how do you think the fund would help you tackle the challenges posed by Brexit?
+Your reasons for applying for the Brexit Resilience Fund: what projects is this going to be invested towards and how do you think the fund would help you tackle the challenges posed by Brexit?

 To help ensure our continued competitiveness in the UK printed packaging market, over the last 2 years we have invested heavily in the procurement of the latest and most advanced printing and packaging conversion machinery.
 To compliment this significant investment, it has been recognised by the production staff and management teams that there were another two items of capital equipment that were in urgent need of replacement: